luhsra/texmf/typst/slide_example.typ

     ```note
     - Here you can add your speeker notes
-    - They can be exported with polylux2pdfpc
+    - They can be exported with typst query
     ```
 ]